pynucastro/pynucastro/README.md

 * `scipy`: only needed for the example integrator

-* `periodictable`: needed to get Z from element symbol, necessary for sorting

 * `matplotlib`: needed for plotting the rate

 * `networkx`: for visualizing the network